Celebs Speak Out on Jacob Blake Being Shot in Back by Police

-LeBron James, Leslie Odom Jr., Porsha Williams & More Speak Out on Jacob Blake Being Shot in Back by Police
+Kevin Hart, LeBron James, Porsha Williams and More Speak Out on Jacob Blake Being Shot in Back by Police

 Celebrities are speaking out after yet another police shooting sparks protests across the country.